This recipe for roasted butternut squash starts off with a few minutes in the microwave so you can peel it easily then finishes in the oven.

 You can do quite a lot with roasted butternut squash.
 We tend to just eat it as a side dish.
 You can serve it as a side to pork chops or roasted chicken.
 The recipe below makes a great side for fish tacos, even.

 You can also use the butternut squash in salads or turn it into a roasted butternut squash soup.
 You could mash the squash and create mashed butternut squash instead of mashed potatoes.

 Another tasty option is to use it in a hash.
 Use your favorite hash recipe but replace the potatoes with the squash.

 The bottom line

-Roasted butternut squash is a fantastic winter side dish.
+This Roasted butternut squash recipe with garlic and rosemary is a fantastic winter side dish.